Celebrate National Respiratory Care Week

 Train for this in-demand field with Jackson College:

-- JC’s respiratory care students have a job placement rate of 95 percent, above the national average of 88 percent.
+- JC’s respiratory care students have a job placement rate of 100 percent after passing their exams.

 - 85 percent of JC students pass the RRT exam on their first attempt, above the national average of 80 percent.